Boarded up and lined with barbed wire, Minneapolis braces for murder trial in George Floyd’s death

 Everywhere, there are signs seen and unseen that Minneapolis is bracing for the landmark trial of the former police officer charged with second-degree murder and manslaughter in Floyd’s death.

-Jury selection begins Monday in the case, poised to be a defining moment in the history of a nation that is grappling with a racial reckoning.
+Jury selection is set to begin Monday in the case, which is poised to be a defining moment in the history of a nation that is grappling with a racial reckoning.

+However, the judge is considering a last-minute addition of a third-degree murder charge that would give prosecutors another avenue for conviction, but with a shorter prison term.
+The addition — or a decision to not add the charge — could trigger an appeal from either side.
+The judge’s decision, which might not come until Monday morning, has injected even more uncertainty into the case, heightening tension in a city already on edge.

-Chauvin has indicated that he’ll mount a “not guilty” defense, and hundreds of proposed witnesses means the trial could stretch through late April or early May.
+Chauvin has indicated that he’ll mount a “not guilty” defense, and hundreds of proposed witnesses means the trial could stretch through late April or early May, if it begins as scheduled.
 It will be live-streamed from three courtroom cameras.

 City and county officials in Minneapolis estimate they are spending a combined $1 million on security efforts ahead of the trial, fortifying public buildings, lining streets with fencing and barbed wire, and bringing in the National Guard and other law enforcement officers.